In the previous chapter I said that Eve made five mistakes in falling into temptation which, in turn, provide a pattern for most sins.

 Note that they tried to cover themselves and this is always inadequate.
 They covered themselves but were still afraid.
 When God covers you, you do not have to be afraid anymore.

 8They heard the sound of the Lord God walking in the garden in the cool of the day, and the man and his wife hid themselves from the presence of the Lord God among the trees of the garden.
 9Then the Lord God called to the man, and said to him, "Where are you?"
 10He said, "I heard the sound of You in the garden, and I was afraid because I was naked; so I hid myself."

 Shame and guilt produce fear.
 Fear because a feature of man's conscience (where his will operates) is that man intuitively knows that sin equals punishment.
 God said that disobedience brings death and that knowledge is part of man's psyche (Romans 1:28-32).

 The normal fellowship between Adam and God did not include sin.
-Adam knows God's will concerning sin and, consequently, is afarid of the judgement he knows will come.
+Adam knew God's will concerning sin and, consequently, was afraid of the judgement he knew would come.